warehog/esphome-diesel-heater-ble/README.md

 Easy, right?

 As you might imagine, things quickly became far more complex.
+I was able to talk to it, but in polish while it talked to me japanese.

-Although I had left the C/C++ world years ago, I had to dive back in when the need arose.
+And so with bigger problem, an appropriate weapons are expected, and although I had left the C/C++ world years ago, I had to dive back in when the need arose.

-And so I did.
+**And so I did.**

-# Part Three: How It Can (Not) Be Done
+### What was I doing wrong?
 My professional experience taught me that every problem is solvable—if you approach it from the right angle.
 Often, when a problem seems unsolvable, it’s because you’re forcing a simple solution onto a more complex issue.
 Many people appear to solve problems effortlessly not because they’re experts, but because they think about the problem differently.

 Initially, I assumed a simple “send a command, read the response” model would work.
 Instead, I was met with unintelligible gibberish.
 My next approach was to analyze how the official app communicates with the heater.
 I spent countless hours setting up a BLE sniffer—using an Android simulator and even Wireshark for packet capture—but nothing worked.

-### Wondering What I Was Doing Wrong
+### Knowing the problem is half of its solution
 At that point, I began to question why such a simple task—sending a command and reading a response—had become so complex.
-It soon became clear that I was trying to simplify a problem that was inherently more complicated.
+It soon became clear that I was trying to simplify a problem that was inherently more complicated, which explained why a common procedure wans't working for my case.

 # Part Four: Taking Another Angle

-Eventually, I realized that the solution had been right in front of me all along—in the AirHeaterBLE app itself.
+Eventually, I realized that the solution had been right in front of me all along — in the AirHeaterBLE app itself.
 Initially, I attempted to use the app for packet sniffing.
-However, I soon discovered that I could just.. look at it's code directly?
+However, I soon discovered that I could just..
+**look at it's code directly?**

 > Note: In addition to the AirHeaterBLE app, there is another Android app called AirHeaterCC that interfaces with similar diesel heater controllers.
 The reverse-engineering process for AirHeaterCC is essentially the same, although its JavaScript code structure is slightly different.

-### Decompiling JAVA code
+### Decompiling Java code
 I learned that you can decompile almost any APK (Android package) back into source code.
 In the Java ecosystem, this generally works very well—you’ll often recover nearly the original source code (unless it’s obfuscated, which wasn’t the case here).

 After several hours of trying different decompilers and tools, I noticed something peculiar: there was no dedicated section of code handling heater control.
-And then it hit me:
+No single line that went near to BLE data manipulation.
+And then it hit me, that this is not 2012, you no longer write mobile apps in Java.

 **IT WAS NOT JAVA**.

 **IT WAS JAVASCRIPT.**

+It was a frontend application, that did all data manipulation, and Java was there to provide OS integration.

 > Why didn't I looked into it before?
 Well, beacuse I didn't paid attention.
 In may ecosystems, the packaged application contains a lot of unimportant (from reverse-engineering perspecive) stuff, like static images, translations, even full runtime environments.
-And since **React Native** app was budnled into "assets" directory, along some htmls, images and xmls, I simply ignored it.
+And since **React Native** or **Vue** app was bundled into "assets" directory, along some htmls, images and xmls, I simply ignored it.

 The answer to my problem was all the time, lying in front of me.
-In JavaScriopt, but still, and answer.
+In JavaScriopt **(distang puking noises)**, but still, and answer.
-So, I dived deep into reverse-engineering the code.
+So I dived deep into reverse-engineering the code.

 ## Acquiring the Source Code
 I’m a bit embarrassed at how straightforward this turned out to be, but here’s what you need to do: